 Best High Interest Savings Account

 I have high interest savings accounts with PC Financial and ING Direct, and both offer satisfactory services, but they do not typically stand out in terms of interest rates.
 For a couple basis points, I do not typically switch banks as they are all pretty close.
+Currently the best rates are offered by EQ Bank.

 Best Mutual Funds